 Once all the thatch has been removed, aerate your lawn by making small holes in it uniformly with a garden fork.
 This will allow air to penetrate into the soil and will also increase the lawns drainage, something that will probably be very important during the winter months.
 Using the aerator attachment with your Mantis tiller will make this job much quicker and easier.

-hOW AND when TO APPLY AUTUMN LAWN FEED
+HOW and when TO APPLY AUTUMN LAWN FEED

-You will need to use an autumn lawn feed or fertiliser from the end of August onwards, which is high in potassium and phosphates.
+You will need to use an autumn lawn feed or fertiliser from the end of August onwards, which is high in potassium.
 This will strengthen the grass, as opposed to a spring lawn feed that is high in nitrogen to encourage lush growth.
 Using a good autumn lawn feed now will strengthen the roots and enable it to survive through the winter in a healthy condition, ready for the spring.

 Leaves will start to fall now so you will need to keep removing them off the surface of your lawn.
 Leaving them to pile up for a length of time, can be detrimental to the health of your lawn and lead to bare patches in the spring.
 Get into the habit of clearing them once or twice a week.
 You can pop them into your compost as they make a fantastic carbon addition to your mix.